OpenPathfinder/website/README.md

+**:warning: This repo is archived now, please use [OpenPathfinder](https://openpathfinder.com/docs/getting-started).
+All the information has been transfered to the new website :warning:**

 # OpenJS Security Program Standards

 This repo contains the source code and infra used to build and the deploy the website: https://openjs-security-program-standards.netlify.app/.